BritishGeologicalSurvey/ASSET/README.md

 Improvements for the future:
-- check the modification I have made in HYSPLIT (n_bins instead of n_processes) are correct.
-Additionally, perhaps change the way the Lagrangian particles are distributed among the bins (proportional?).
 - check what control.py actually does when FOXI runs for 1 time step in manual mode and with ED specified and short simulation set to True
 - add flexible control for the TGSD (e.g. specify the TGSD name in input)
 - selection of one dispersion model only